pure-data/externals-howto/externals-HOWTO.md

     float sys_getsr(void);

-Returns the sampler ate of the system.
+Returns the sample-rate of the system.

 functions: memory
 -----------------